A guide to getting ready for your hot tub delivery

 Hot tubs are large bulky items.
 They are supplied fully assembled as one complete unit, just like you’ve seen in our showroom.
 To carefully transport and manoeuvre such a large, heavy and valuable item we use specialist equipment.
 The hot tub is positioned on its side for moving.

 So when it comes to access requirements for delivery the narrowest access point will need to be at least as wide as the hot tub is high.
-For example a 90cm high hot tub will need a minimum access width of 90cm.
-If suitable access is not available at your property, you can consider gaining access via a neighbour’s property or alternatively hot tubs can be crane lifted in.
+For example, a 90cm high hot tub will need a minimum access width of 90cm.
+If suitable access is not available on your property, you can consider gaining access via a neighbour’s property or alternatively hot tubs can be crane lifted in.
 Other factors to consider are:-

 - Width of gates or passages